Leeds Unit for Complex Intervention Development (LUCID)

 Twitter: @Lucid_leeds

-• This course will provide an introduction to a new framework for optimising complex interventions to help build more effective, affordable, scalable and efficient interventions.
+This three-day in-person course provides an introduction to a new framework for optimising complex interventions to help build more effective, affordable, scalable and efficient interventions.

-2. Process evaluation methods for applied health researchers
+Two-day process evaluation methods for applied health and postgraduate researchers

-• Delivered by Nikki Rousseau, Susanne Coleman, Matthew Mulvey, and Suzanne Richards
+Led by Nikki Rousseau, Susanne Coleman, Matthew Mulvey, and Suzanne Richards.

 External seminars

-We aim to hold around three seminars per year that anyone is welcome to attend.
-To keep updated of these opportunities please join our mailing list.
-Our current list of external seminars is:
+We aim to hold around three external seminars per year that anyone is welcome to attend.

 Internal seminars

-We also hold additional seminars that are open to staff and postgraduates at the University of Leeds and Leeds-based health professionals.
-Our current list of internal seminars is:
+We also hold additional internal seminars that are open to staff and postgraduates at the University of Leeds and Leeds-based health professionals.
+Our next internal seminar is:

 Areas of Expertise